PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Methods

 To ensure consistency, the $K$ points within each patch are further sorted by their Euclidean distance to the origin of the global reference coordinate system \( \mathbf{o} \in \mathbb{R}^{1 \times 3} \) , defined near the nasal region of the face.
-Specifically, for each patch point $\mathbf{p}_j \in \mathcal{P}_i$, its distance is computed as $d_j = \| \mathbf{p}_j - \mathbf{o} \|_2 $, and the patch is ordered such that $d_1 \leq d_2 \leq \dots \leq d_K$.
 This structured and repeatable input format improves the model’s ability to capture spatial relationships while reducing training instability that may arise from arbitrary point orderings.
 The choice of $K$ or $D$ directly affects patch granularity and is further evaluated in the ablation experiments presented in the Results section.